charliejllewellyn/squid-proxy/README.md

 ## Customising the domain allow list

+To customise the domain allow list:
+- Add your domains to **domain_allow_list.txt**
+- Follow the steps to build above (updating the version number in the tag)
+- Push the container
-To customise the domain allow list add your domains to domain_allow_list.txt and follow the steps to build (updating the version number in the tag) and push the container.
-Once the container has been pushed to Docker Hub update the CloudFormation stack parameter *ContainerImage* with the new container tag with updated version number to update the container.
+- Once the container has been pushed to Docker Hub update the CloudFormation stack parameter *ContainerImage* with the new container tag with updated version number to update the container.